Expansion-Driven Self-Magnetization of High-Energy-Density Plasmas

-We begin by discussing the problem of laser-driven plasma self-magnetization in one dimension.
-Figure~\ref{fig:fig1} shows the result of a 1D PSC simulation, demonstrating magnetization of the laser-driven ablated plasma in the high-energy-density regime.
-The simulation setup is based on Ref.~\cite{Lezhnin2024}, and is described as follows.
-We consider a 1D $40d_i$-long simulation box.
-Hereafter, $d_i = c/\sqrt{4\pi n_{\rm cr} e^2/m_p}$ is the proton inertial length evaluated at the critical density.
-A solid target of fully ionized Al with an electron density of $10n_{\rm cr}$ is located between $-4 d_i$ and $0$.
-Here, $n_{\rm cr}=m_e\omega_0^2/4\pi e^2 \approx 1.1\cdot 10^{21} \left(\lambda [\rm \mu m]\right)^{-2}\, \rm cm^{-3}$ is the critical density for the laser wavelength $\lambda$.
-The laser is launched from the right side of the box, with laser intensity $I=10^{14}\,\rm W/cm^2$ and laser wavelength $\lambda = 1.064\, \rm \mu m$.
-The numerical grid is 2000 cells long, with $10^5$ particles per cell per species at a density of $n_e=n_{\rm cr}$.
-Common to PIC simulations, we use a reduced electron-ion mass ratio and speed of light, see Ref.\cite{Fox2018} for details.
-A reduced proton to electron mass ratio $m_p/m_{e\ast}=$100 is used in the main set of simulations, as well as the reduced electron rest mass $m_{e\ast}c^2_\ast = 60 \, \rm keV$.
-See Appendix~\ref{sec:convergence} for additional information on the convergence studies.
-The simulation is conducted for $t_{\rm sim}=200$ ps.
-Figure~\ref{fig:fig1}a presents plasma density, temperature, and expansion speed profiles, as well as laser heating (normalized to $10^{25}\,\rm erg/s/cm^3$) and magnetic field profiles for $t=100$ ps.
-A magnetic field structure emerges near the critical surface (location where $n_e(z) = n_{\rm cr}$), reaching $20$ T and expanding towards the vacuum where the temperature gradient is largest.
-At this magnetic field strength, the electron gyrofrequency, $\omega_{\rm ce}$, is large enough, such that $\omega_{\rm ce} t_{\rm sim}>10$, indicating that the necessary condition for electron magnetization, $\omega_{\rm ce}t_{\rm sim}>1$, is satisfied.
+We begin by discussing laser-driven ablation in the case of a 1D simulation.
+Figure~\ref{fig:fig1} shows the result of a 1D PSC simulation, demonstrating magnetization of the laser-driven expanding plasma in the high-energy-density regime.
+The simulation setup is based on Ref.~\cite{Lezhnin2024} and is described in detail in the Appendix.
+In short, we consider an interaction of a laser with $I=10^{14}\, \rm W/cm^2$, $\lambda=1.064\, \rm \mu m$, coming from the right side of the box, with a fully ionized Al target of $n_e$=10 $n_{\rm cr}$ and {$30\,\rm \mu m$} thickness ($n_{\rm cr}=1.1\cdot10^{21}\, \rm cm^{-3}/\lambda_{\rm \mu m}^2$ is the critical density for the laser wavelength $\lambda_{\rm \mu m}=\lambda / 1 \, \rm \mu m$), and observe the expanding plasma evolution for 200 ps.
+Figure~\ref{fig:fig1}a presents plasma density, temperature, and expansion speed profiles, as well as laser heating (normalized to $10^{24}\,\rm erg/s/cm^3$), {electron temperature anisotropy}, and magnetic field profiles for $t=180$ ps. {For the purpose of this paper, we define the \textit{signed} anisotropy $A \equiv T_\perp / T_\parallel - 1$, where the parallel direction is along the target normal/laser/$z$ axis, and the perpendicular is in the plane of the target.
+The anisotropy can be positive or negative depending on what drives the evolution of the temperature components and will be discussed extensively below.} A magnetic field structure emerges just outside the critical surface (where $n_e(z) = n_{\rm cr}$), reaching {$50$} T and expanding towards the vacuum. {The electron temperature develops significant anisotropy $A>0$ at the same location, indicating the possible free energy source for magnetic field generation.} At the observed magnetic field strength, the electron gyrofrequency, $\omega_{\rm ce}$, is large enough, such that $\omega_{\rm ce} t_{\rm sim}>10$, indicating that the necessary condition for electron magnetization, $\omega_{\rm ce}t_{\rm sim}>1$, is satisfied.
 It should be noted that here we provide a conservative estimate of $\omega_{\rm ce}t_{\rm sim}$ from our simulation with ``heavy'' electrons due to reduced mass ratio, and one may expect $\omega_{\rm ce} t_{\rm sim}\gtrsim 10^2$ under realistic conditions.
 Figure~\ref{fig:fig1}b reveals the time evolution of the magnetic field structure.
-For the $B_x$ component, a decaying sine wave-like structure appears and grows around $z=$2-10 $d_i$.
-Such a magnetic field structure is observed in $B_y$ as well ($B_z$ is suppressed in pure 1D simulations), and is qualitatively similar to $B_x$ and $B_y$ structure in 2D simulations, as we will show later.
+For the $B_x$ component, a decaying sine wave-like structure appears and grows around $z=${10-70 $\rm \mu m$}.
+Such a magnetic field structure is observed in $B_y$ as well ($B_z$ is suppressed in pure 1D simulations), and is qualitatively similar to $B_x$ and $B_y$ structures in 2D simulations, as we will show later.
 These oscillatory structures in magnetic fields are commonly associated with Weibel-like instabilities.
 Figure~\ref{fig:fig1}c tracks the time evolution of magnetic energy normalized to the plasma thermal energy in 1D simulations with various laser intensities.
-Here, we scanned over several values of the laser intensity, showing the development of self-magnetization with average magnetic energy fraction close to the $\sim 1\%$ level for laser intensities $I \gtrsim 4\cdot10^{13} \, \rm W/cm^2$.
+Here, we scanned over several values of the laser intensity, showing the development of self-magnetization with average magnetic energy fraction close to the $\sim 1\%$ level for laser intensities $I \ge 4\cdot10^{13} \, \rm W/cm^2$.